"4 Surprising Benefits of Eating at Night" Review

 What’s more, the study found that hunger hormones remain elevated at least 18 months into dieting.

-Moody Wisdom: Your best bet is to eat an even amount of carbs throughout the day.
+Personal Trainer Wisdom: Your best bet is to eat an even amount of carbs throughout the day.
 You don't know your true need (unless you're taking blood tests every hour) and eating more carbs than usual could be risky.

 4. Protein Before Bed Can Help You Build Muscle While You Sleep